aaronc/fx-clj/README.md

 single argument after the property map.

 Elements can also be defined using FXML and modified with a selector-based transform (sort of like in enlive) using the `at` function.
 Right now only ID-based selectors are supported. `pset!` based transforms are supported as well as a limited number of other transforms.
 See the [test example](https://github.com/aaronc/fx-clj/blob/master/test/fx_clj/example_enlive.clj) as well as the documentation for [`at`](http://aaronc.github.io/fx-clj/fx-clj.core.html#var-at).

+### Data Binding

+The reactive atoms, expressions and cursors from [freactive.core](https://github.com/aaronc/freactive.core) can be bound to any JavaFX property.
+Unfortunately not all of this capability is thoroughly documented - see the `fx-clj.core.binding` namespace (which is all pulled into `fx-clj.core` by `potemkin`) for more info.

 ## License